-3.3.3.2.
+3.2.
 Analyses of standardized data distributions

-Figure 3 shows the precipitation data at the study site, together with the standardized COSMOS_CRNP soil moisture and evaporation estimates from the PT-JPL, PM-Mu and SEBS models.
+Figure 3 shows the precipitation data at the study site, together with the standardized CRNP soil moisture and evaporation estimates from the PT-JPL, PM-Mu and SEBS models.
 The average of the three TDR soil moisture measurements, and the evaporation observed from the in-situ eddy covariance tower, are also shown.
-As can be seen, the COSMOS_CRNP response, the COSMOS measurements have higher variability in soil moisture values, perhaps due to its greater penetration depth into the soil profile and larger spatial extent CRNP measurements have higher variability in soil moisture values.
+As can be seen, the CRNP and TDR soil moisture series reflect similar responses in their variability and seasonality, with the CRNP data indicating greater fine-scale variability.
+While it might be expected that the TDR data should display greater variability in response, the CRNP measurements have higher variability in soil moisture values.
 This could be due to factors such as the variability in the measurement depth of the CRNP with change in the saturation, and higher sensitivity of the CRNP to near-surface moisture as compared to deeper layers (Bogena et al. 2013).
-High frequency variations
+High frequency variations at the soil surface may also be attenuated in the TDR signal since it is integrated over the 30 cm probe depth.